-In 2001, the FDA cleared the AtriCure bipolar ablation system for the ablation and coagulation of soft tissues during certain non-cardiac-related surgical procedures, but our system has not been cleared or approved for the ablation of cardiac tissue or for the treatment of AF.
-We do not believe that our system is currently being used for its FDA-cleared indications and, accordingly, substantially all of our revenues are currently generated through the non-FDA-approved, or off-label, use of our system for the treatment of AF.
+In 2001, the FDA cleared the AtriCure bipolar ablation system for the ablation and coagulation of soft tissues during certain non-cardiac-related surgical procedures, but our system has not been cleared or approved in the United States for the ablation of cardiac tissue or for the treatment of AF.
+In addition, in July 2005 we received FDA clearance for our single-use disposable AtriCure bipolar pen for cardiac tissue ablation.
+We do not believe that our AtriCure bipolar ablation system is currently being used for its FDA-cleared indications and, accordingly, substantially all of our revenues are currently generated through the non-FDA-approved, or off-label, use of our system for the treatment of AF.
 While the FDA does not prevent doctors from using a product on an off-label basis, we cannot legally market a product for an off-label use.
 Because the AtriCure bipolar ablation system is currently our only significant product, the sustainability of our current operations, as well as our future viability, is dependent upon the continuation of sales of our system.
 We believe that sole-therapy minimally invasive treatment for AF represents the largest growth opportunity for us.
 If this market fails to develop, or the AtriCure bipolar ablation system is not widely adopted for use in this market, we may not achieve greater revenues or become profitable.
 In order to establish the sole-therapy minimally invasive AF treatment market, the current referral practices of doctors must change.

-In June 2005, the FDA denied 510(k) clearance (510(k) clearance is a manner in which a medical device company can obtain FDA clearance before it may market a medical device in the United States) for use of our system to ablate cardiac tissue, because the FDA determined that our system is not substantially equivalent to an already cleared device.
-This means that we would now be required to obtain a pre-market approval, or PMA, a lengthier process, in order to gain FDA authorization of our system for the cardiac indication.
+In June 2005, the FDA denied 510(k) clearance (the 510(k) notification is one type of process in which a medical device company can obtain FDA clearance before it may market a medical device in the United States based on substantial equivalence to an already marketed device) for use of our system to ablate cardiac tissue, because the FDA determined that our system is not substantially equivalent to an already cleared device.
+This means that we would now be required to gain FDA approval to market the device through the submission of a pre-market approval application, or PMA, a lengthier process, in order to gain FDA authorization of our system for the cardiac indication.
 While we may appeal the FDA's decision, that clearance would not eliminate the need to seek FDA approval through a separate PMA for the use of our system to treat AF.
 After conducting necessary clinical trials, we intend to seek FDA approval as early as 2008 or 2009 for the use of our system to treat AF, which we view as our market opportunity.
 If lack of FDA clearance or approval of our system for the treatment of AF were to prevent sales of our system, not only would we no longer receive revenues from the sale of our system, but we also would require significant financing to conduct clinical trials and to sustain our operations until such time as sales could resume.
-We cannot assure you that we can obtain these

-FDA approvals, that we would have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for the AtriCure bipolar ablation system.
+We cannot assure you that we can obtain these FDA approvals, that we would have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for the AtriCure bipolar ablation system.